 - Before January 1, 1987, California did not allow depreciation under the federal accelerated cost recovery system.
 Continue to figure California depreciation for those assets in the same manner as prior years. - On or after January 1, 1987, California provides special credits and accelerated write-offs that affect the California basis of qualifying assets.
-Refer to the bulleted list on the following page.
+Refer to the bulleted list below.